Checkmates, Ltd.

 The Checkmates, Ltd. were an American R&B group from Fort Wayne, Indiana.
 The group, discovered by Nancy Wilson, was named such because the group included both black and white members, and their various skin tones evoked a chessboard; their one major hit was 1969's "Black Pearl", produced by Phil Spector.
 The song peaked at No. 13 on the U.S. pop chart.
 Their remake of "Proud Mary" reached No. 30 on the UK Singles Chart in late 1969.

 The group broke up in 1970, but reunited in 1974 for a few more years.
 They performed on the same billing as Frank Sinatra and Herb Alpert, and sang the national anthem for the Thrilla in Manila in 1975.
 Lead singer Sonny Charles later had a moderately successful career as a solo artist.
 Charles and Marvin ("Sweet Louie") Smith later reunited and toured the U.S. into the 2000s.

-Smith died on December 15, 2007, of a heart attack, while on a cruise ship in the Caribbean where he and Sonny Charles were scheduled to perform.
+Smith died from a heart attack on December 15, 2007, while on a cruise ship in the Caribbean, where he and Sonny Charles were scheduled to perform.
 He was 68.
+Stevens died on December 7, 2024, at the age of 85.
+Trees died from a ruptured aortic aneurysm on June 23, 2026, at the age of 86.